University Undergraduate Expenses - Full-time - 2020-2021

 Late Payment Fee Policy

 Late fees for the Fall/Spring semesters will be calculated based on 2.5% of the outstanding balance on student accounts.
-This percentage will be charged on a monthly basis as long as an outstanding balance remains.
+This percentage will be charged once per semester as long as an outstanding balance remains.
 Students who enroll in Stetson’s Monthly Payment Plan (MPP) will be assessed fees according to the MPP plan.

 The Bursar’s Office and/or other University offices will no longer waive late fees.
 Late fees will not be waived for students anticipating financial aid payments.
 Pending financial aid must be Memo/Authorized to be applied towards the outstanding balance.
 The balance due on the account is the student's responsibility.